Skip to main content

 Banana Cakes

-Mashed ripe bananas mixed with flour and fried into sweet cakes.
+Mashed ripe bananas blended with flour and fried into small sweet cakes.

 vegetarianContains: glutenContains: eggs